badumbatish/gccrs-workspace/README.md

 ## FAQ and Errors

-- **WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED**
+- **WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED error on ssh**

-   It is possible that you've registered port 2200 with another host.
+   It is possible that you've registered port 2200 (the default port of gccrs-workspace) with another host.
 There are two methods to resolve this.

-   Run
+   1. Run
-   `vim  ~/.ssh/known_hosts` and search for `[127.0.0.1]:2200` and delete those lines to reset them.
+   `vim  ~/.ssh/known_hosts` or your favorite editor on the file and search for `[127.0.0.1]:2200` and delete those lines to reset them.

-   Another method you can do is to use a different port via `docker-compose.yml` settings
+   2. Another method you can do is to use a different port via `docker-compose.yml` settings

+- **git operations are taking a long time.
+What is going on?**

+   Please refer to `Speeding up git` subsection in the [gccrs-cloning](#gccrs-cloning) section

 ### VS-Code related